 SharePoint Designer workflows are not so nice presented as Nintex.
 But SharePoint 2013 workflow platform is also flexible and powerful with conditions, stages, loops and complex objects a kind of Dictionaries.
 For most cases, it is more than just enough.

-Sometimes people (especially managers) are confused with BPM-like looking of designer and think that building of workflows will be as easy as draw a diagram.
+Sometimes people (especially managers) are confused with BPM-like looking of designer and think that building of workflows will be as easy as drawing a diagram.
 But SharePoint workflows are not just diagrams.
 It is a visual programming language.
-From this point of view SharePoint designer workflows provide good experience as well.
+From this point of view, SharePoint designer workflows provide good experience as well.
 Especially for small and medium workflows.
 If a sentence for a SharePoint Designer workflow action is formulated well, it helps to read and understand workflows.
 You can see the values and variables right in the action without opening it.
 If you can do something unique with the product, SharePoint Designer shouldn’t be a problem.

 Nintex has a rich set of workflow actions for integration with other external services like

 Workflow Actions Pack has a limited set of integration actions which cover Twitter and WordPress only.

 So, if you are going to integrate with external services, Nintex workflow is a good choice.
 Unless you are ready to use Call Service workflow actions to communicate with external services.
 In this case, it doesn’t matter what platform you use.

 Work with SharePoint and related Office 365 services

 Workflow Actions Pack has 104 workflow actions and most of them are mean to work with SharePoint and related Office 365 services.
 Thus, you can do a lot of stuff.
 In the same time, there are some features which are in Nintex Workflow for Office 365 and which are not in Actions Pack.